Connecting to the communities around us.

 Bourne Partners is proud to support the USO of North Carolina and the many service members who protect our freedom everyday.
 If you are interested in learning more about this project or other ways you can show support, please visit: https://northcarolina.uso.org.

 Max Global Experience: Uganda

-Tanner Pharma Group, a subsidiary of Bourne Partners, will sponsor the 2018 “Max Global Experience: Uganda,” an expedition to raise awareness and funds for increased cancer treatment access in Africa.
-In addition, Bourne Partners will match up to $10,000 in funds raised.
+Bourne Partners and Tanner Pharma Group (a Bourne Partners company) are proud to support the 2018 “Max Global Experience: Uganda,” with Tanner Pharma serving as the title sponsor.
+This experience is an expedition to raise awareness and funds for increased cancer treatment access in Africa.

-As of June 22, the Bourne & Tanner teams have walked a combined – – miles.
+All together the Bourne & Tanner Pharma teams walked 7,667 miles.

 Keep Charlotte Beautiful

 In 2017, Keep Charlotte Beautiful and Bourne Partners developed an Adopt-A-Rail-Trail Program, creating opportunities for volunteers to help maintain the walkways along the Charlotte Light Rail line.
 The Bourne team is responsible for the path leading from E. Martin Luther King, Jr. Blvd. to 7th Street Station.
 Let us know how it looks!

 The Max Foundation

 In July 2017, The Max Foundation organized a fundraising climb to the peak of Mt.
 Kinabalu in Malaysia.
 Banks Bourne represented Bourne Partners and Tanner Pharma Group on the climb, which raised more than $100,000 to provide over 1,900 patients with timely, local access to cancer treatments at 65 clinics throughout Malaysia.